Jack the Ripper suspects: Jacob Isenschmid

 Jacob Isenschmid, or Joseph Isenschmid (born c.
 1845), was a Swiss butcher living in the Milford Road.
 He experienced severe depression and other psychiatric disorders, and he had a history of violent attacks on women in the Whitechapel area, which had led to his hospitalization for psychiatric treatment in the past.
 On 11 September 1888, two physicians reported to the police that they suspected Isenschmid of being the Ripper due to his strange habits.
-Isenschmid's wife told police that he was violent and erratic, that he always carried large knives (even when they were not required for his trade), that he had threatened to kill her on at least one occasion, and that he had left home for no reason two months ago and returned only sporadically.
+Isenschmid's wife told police that he was violent and erratic, that he always carried large knives (even when they were not required for his trade), that he had threatened to kill her on at least one occasion, and that he had left home for no reason two months prior and returned only sporadically.
 Isenschmid was arrested on 13 September, and a psychiatric evaluation found he was violently insane and potentially dangerous, with a judge ordering him imprisoned in a mental hospital.
 However, the "Double Event" murders of Elizabeth Stride and Catherine Eddowes occurred on 30 September while Isenschmid was in the hospital, exonerating him of the murders.